 I was anxious to see Stonehenge.
-It was the giddy sort of feeling only art teachers might understand.
+It was the giddy sort of feeling only an art teacher would understand.

 As an art history teacher, this is among the first point of entry to the subject–Stonehenge, Lascaux cave paintings, Venus of WIllendorf and other prehistoric art.
 To finally be in England and the Stonehenge so nearby–I couldn’t pass it up.

 Stonehenge is located in Salisbury Plain in Southern England.
 There are tons of Stonehenge tours offered with bus transfer.
 Tours often range £45 to £105 per person, and they may or may not include entrance fee and food.
 We chose a cheaper option and commute from London to Salisbury via train (1 hr 30 min) where Ejay’s friend, Eric, fetched us at the station and drove us to Stonehenge.Their official website states that advance booking is required, but we arrived at 1pm without booking and came in fine.
 As of 2015, their entrance fee is £14.50 and opening hours vary widely depending on the season.
 Be informed that the last admission is two hours before closing time.
 See more information on their site here.